geodynamics/burnman/paper/paper.md

-`BurnMan` also provides many utility classes and functions, including those required to undertake bulk and phase chemical calculations, to aid preparation and analysis of experiments.
+`BurnMan` also provides many utility classes and functions, including those required to undertake bulk and phase chemical calculations, to aid preparation and analysis of laboratory experiments.
 An example that uses bulk and phase compositions from samples to estimate phase proportions is shown in \autoref{fig:mars_fit}.